scribbletune/scribbletune/README.md

 Save this file as _c.js_ and run it from the terminal with `node c.js`.
 This will create a file called _music.mid_ at the same location as the _c.js_ file.
 If you import the MIDI file into your favorite MIDI music editing software (Garage Band / Cubase / Ableton Live / Reason etc), you'll hear the same middle C played across a single bar.

 Scribbletune uses the [jsmidgen node module](https://github.com/dingram/jsmidgen) for exporting your creations to MIDI files.
-In fact, _jsmidgen_ is one of the original motivators for Scribbletune itself!
+In fact, _jsmidgen_ is one of the original motivations for making Scribbletune a Node module (I ve tried doing this with Python in the past - there is no limit in Python or for that matter any other language but when you also want to support browsers, then pretty much JavaScript is the only way forward).

-> As you can see, you uses the same `clip` method to create it for the browser or to export as MIDI from the terminal!
+> As you can see, you used the same `clip` method to create it for the browser or to export as MIDI from the terminal!

 ### Create a simple melody
 You can do more than render a single note!
 You can `require` the scribbletune module and use it to generate scales(modes), chords and patterns to create melodies.
 For example, to create a MIDI file comprising just the C Major scale (Ionian mode), you could create a new file and add some code like this: